 For some reason I did not yet know, I spoke up.
 I began in English, explaining what he said, which I had not understood myself, then turned to him for a special private comment in an attempt at this bizarre collection of sounds.
 Next time John Jones raised his hand, Mrs. Halleck asked me to translate.
 When I realized what I had gotten myself into, I came up with something quickly.
 Not surprisingly, he said what I myself had been thinking.
 He nodded to indicate I had gotten it exactly right.

 In this manner, my participation in class discussion became an integral part of history.
 Other kids took enough pleasure in my performance that it increased in frequency.
 This meant hours of preparation at home.
 I wrote out explanations of exactly what John Jones said after reading a chapter in some history text.
 At some point, I needed more gripping material, so I turned to fiction and poetry to supply my stores.

 I grew a few years older that last trying semester of high school, but that’s when I started writing, and I haven’t really stopped since.
 If you are reading this, John Jones, and I hope you are, I wish I had gotten to know you better.
 We were a team.
 I never understood a thing you said, but I don’t think I have ever felt closer to another human being, and never one so disturbingly profound.

-Robert Pope has published a novel, Jack’s Universe, as well two collections of stories, Private Acts and Killers & Others (2020) and a chapbook of flash fiction, Shutterbug.
-He has also published stories in journals, including The Kenyon Review, Alaska Quarterly Review, and Fiction International, and anthologies, including Pushcart Prize and Dark Lane Anthology.
+Robert Pope has published a novel, Jack’s Universe, as well as two collections of stories, Private Acts and Killers & Others (2020) and a chapbook of flash fiction, Shutterbug.
+He has also published stories in journals including The Kenyon Review, Alaska Quarterly Review, and Fiction International, and anthologies including Pushcart Prize and Dark Lane Anthology.